achasveachas/yechiel-kalmenson-resume/README.md

 Taught Jewish Studies in an online setting for children in remote communities all over the world.

-**Responsibilities include:** preparing lessons (making sure they are engaging enough for 3rd graders a mouse-click away from YouTube), tracking students’ progress, communicating with parents and faculty via email and phone.
+**Responsibilities included:** preparing lessons (making sure they are engaging enough for 3rd graders a mouse-click away from YouTube), tracking students’ progress, communicating with parents and faculty via email and phone.

 ### Outreach Volunteer
 #### Chabad Outreach – International